mathigon/textbooks/content/graphs-and-networks/content.md

 ---
 > id: applications-2
-> class: feature

-    x-parallax(background="images/internet.jpg")
+    x-parallax.full-width(background="images/internet.jpg")
-      .feature-credit © LyonLabs, LLC and Barrett Lyon, 2014 .feature-text-wrap
+      .credit © LyonLabs, LLC and Barrett Lyon, 2014

-        .feature-text
-          p The internet is the largest network ever created by mankind.
+The internet is the largest network ever created by mankind.
 This image shows a very small proportion of all the servers connected to the internet.

 ---
 > id: applications-3